-Obrea is listed in the Chambers FinTech 2018 and 2019 guides, where she is described as having a “prominent presence in the FinTech payments space.”
+Obrea is recommended by Chambers USA 2020, and listed in the Chambers FinTech 2018 and 2019 guides, where she is described as having a “prominent presence in the FinTech payments space.”
 She was also recently inducted as a fellow of the American College of Consumer Financial Services.
 She was named to Savoy Magazine’s 2015 Most Influential Black Lawyers list and was named the exclusive winner of the 2016 Client Choice Award for Banking in Washington, D.C.
 She was also recognized by the National Law Journal as one of the top 75 “Outstanding Women Lawyers” and was shortlisted for Best Regulatory Lawyer of the Year by Women in Compliance 2015.
 In 2016, she was shortlisted for the “Minority Lawyer of the Year” award at the inaugural Chambers USA Diversity Awards.

 Prior to joining Morrison & Foerster, Obrea was a staff lawyer for five years at the Board of Governors of the Federal Reserve System in the Division of Consumer and Community Affairs, where she focused on issues relating to electronic banking, privacy, and consumer lending and leasing.Show More